josehoras/Extended-Kalman-Filter/README.md

 		//new estimate
 		x = x + (K * y)
 		P = (I - K * H) * P

+Finally, `main.cpp` will call our function Tools.CalculateRMSE() to evaluate root mean squared error (RMSE) and so measure the prediction accuracy of our Kalman Filter.

 ## Installation and Build